What Does Prayer Mean To You?

-- What are some hindrances to a potent prayer life?
+- What are some hindrances to a healthy prayer life?

 - What is prayer?

-- When you pray it allows us the opportunity to confess our sin and ask God for help to us repent from our sin.
-Unfortunately, we will be sinning until the day we die, but thankfully we can confess our sins to God and He will forgive us our sins.
+- When you pray, it allows us the opportunity to confess our sin and ask God for help to us repent of our sin.
+Unfortunately, we will be sinning until the day we die, but thankfully we can confess our sins to God, and He will forgive us our sins.
 1 John 1:9

 - When you pray is a great way to confess that God is in control of our lives, not us.
-We need to acknowledge God’s proper place in our lives and get our directions from Him not just do what we think is right or feels good?
+We need to acknowledge God’s proper place in our lives and get our directions from Him, not just do what we think is right or what feels good?

-- Whether you are a new brand new believer in Jesus Christ or have been a believer for many years, prayer should always be considered as the best way to speak to God.
-Just think if you did not talk with a close friend or a loved one anymore?
-What do you obviously think would happen to the relationship?
+- Whether you are a new, brand new believer in Jesus Christ or have been a believer for many years, prayer should always be considered the best way to speak to God.
+Just think if you did not talk to a close friend or a loved one anymore?
+What do you think would happen to the relationship?